cortado-tool/cortado-core/README.md

 ## Unit Testing and Code Quality

 We highly value code quality and reliability in our project.
-To ensure this, our GitLab pipeline includes unit testing using `pytest` and linting using `black`.
+To ensure this, our Github workflow includes unit testing using `pytest` and linting using `black`.

-### GitLab Pipeline
+### Github Workflow

-Our GitLab pipeline automatically performs essential checks whenever code changes are pushed to the repository.
+Our Github workflow automatically performs essential checks whenever code changes are pushed to the repository.

 #### Unit Tests

-The pipeline's `unit_tests` stage is responsible for running unit tests using `pytest`.
+The job `unit_tests` is responsible for running unit tests using `pytest`.
 It ensures that our codebase remains robust and free from logical errors.
-If any tests fail, the pipeline provides prompt feedback, enabling us to quickly identify and address any issues.
+If any tests fail, the workflow provides prompt feedback, enabling us to quickly identify and address any issues.

 #### Code Linting

 We're committed to maintaining consistent code formatting and style.
-The pipeline includes a linting stage that uses `black`, a powerful code formatter for Python.
+The workflow includes a linting job that uses `black`, a powerful code formatter for Python.
 This ensures that our code adheres to a unified and clean style, enhancing readability and maintainability.

 ### Running Unit Tests Locally